 The Help menu, implemented by the VkHelpPane class, provides a simple user interface to a help system.
-Note that VkHelpPane does not actually implement a help system; you must link an external help system to your application.
-For more information on integrating a help system with your application, consult Appendix C, "Using a Help System with ViewKit."
+For more information on integrating a help system with your application, consult Appendix C, "Using a Help System With ViewKit."

 Implementation of the Help Menu